ClinicalTrialsHub: Bridging Registries and Literature for Comprehensive Clinical Trial Access: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented \demoname, a unified platform that integrates structured trial registry data from ClinicalTrials.gov with structured information extracted from unstructured PubMed publications using LLMs.
 Our system enhances access to comprehensive clinical trial information by enabling unified search, structured information extraction and attributed question answering, supporting the diverse needs of patients, clinicians, and researchers.

-In future work, we will improve our extraction models through domain-adapted LLM fine-tuning and integrate patient-centric features such as eligibility matching and personalized trial summaries.
-While our initial user study with seven medical professionals demonstrated the platform's utility across diverse clinical roles, we plan to conduct larger-scale usability studies to validate these findings and guide further development.
+Several directions remain for future work.
+Our extraction evaluation currently covers 21 protocol-level fields; extending this to results-related fields with validated benchmarks is an important next step.
+We also plan to systematically compare our BM25-based retrieval with dense retrieval methods, conduct larger-scale user studies, and improve extraction accuracy through domain-adapted fine-tuning and error analysis across field types.